dyollb/segmantic/docs/index.md

 # Segmantic

-Segmantic is a [PyTorch]-based library for medical image segmentation.
+Segmantic is a [MONAI]/[PyTorch]-based library for medical image segmentation.

 ## Features

-* utilities to prepare datasets for use in training of segmentation and style transfer networks
+- utilities to prepare datasets for use in training of segmentation and style transfer networks
-* image to image translation (based on [pix2pix / cyclegan](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)) to help generalization from limited training data
+- segmentation networks
-* segmentation networks
+- evaluation metrics (fast confusion matrix, [Hausdorff] distance, ...)
-* evaluation metrics (fast confusion matrix, [Hausdorff] distance, ...)
+- image to image translation (based on [pix2pix / cyclegan](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix)) to help generalization from limited training data

 ## Installation

 Create a virtal environment

 ```
 cd /your/working/directory
 python -m venv .venv
 ```

 Activate it using e.g. `source .venv/bin/activate` on Linux/Mac and `.venv\Scripts\activate.bat` on Windows.

 To install this repo (this will install all dependencies):

 ```
 pip install git+https://github.com/dyollb/segmantic.git#egg=segmantic
 ```

 Or in edit/dev mode

 ```
 pip install -e git+https://github.com/dyollb/segmantic.git#egg=segmantic[dev]
 ```